 1. Put A Single Product On Sale

 The simplest discount pricing strategy is to just put one product on sale.

 In WooCommerce this is as easy as defining a sale price which, on the front end, creates a strikeout effect on the regular price and shows the sale price underneath.

 2. Group Products Together For A Discount

-If you want to create a bigger promotion you can group a set of similar products together.
+If you want to create a bigger promotion you can group a set of similar products.

 This can be a great way to cross-sell multiple products in a “deal” to give your customer a great discount while also securing a higher order value.

-If you want to make it even easier you can create an auto-apply coupon which detects when the correct products are in the cart.
+If you want to make it even easier you can create an auto-apply coupon that detects when the correct products are in the cart.